Moshe Gavrielov - President and Chief Executive Officer

 Lorenzo A. Flores is responsible for finance, tax, treasury and investor relations as well as mergers and acquisitions.
 In addition, Flores is also responsible for IT.
 From 2012 to 2016 Flores served as the Company’s Corporate Vice President of Finance and Corporate Controller.

 Prior to joining Xilinx, Flores was Assistant Vice President of Financial Planning and Analysis at Cognizant Technology Solutions, served as CFO of a venture funded startup, and spent 10 years at Intel Corporation serving in a variety of positions, including Controller, Intel Architecture CPUs and Controller, Telecommunications and Embedded Group.

 Flores holds two Bachelor degrees from MIT in Civil Engineering and Management Science, and also holds an MBA from UCLA.

-Steve Glaser - Senior Vice President, Corporate Strategy & Marketing Group
+Steve Glaser - Senior Vice President, Corporate Strategy and Marketing

 Steve Glaser is senior vice president of the corporate strategy and marketing group, which is chartered with defining, driving and projecting Xilinx’s industry leadership worldwide to maximize customer value and long term business expansion.
 Key areas of responsibility include strategic planning, corporate marketing, market research, brand management, corporate communications, and ecosystem alliance programs.